-Since 2001, the Company has had a Committee that monitors the alignment between the top management's compensation system and their creation of value for the Company.
+Since 2001, the Company has had a Remuneration Committee that monitors the alignment between the top management remuneration system and the creation of value for the Company.

-On 23 April 2008, the Board of Directors decided to extend the Committee's tasks to the areas of organizational and human resources development and the definition of guidelines for the appointment of officers in the major subsidiaries.
-It changed the name of the Committee, accordingly, from Remuneration Committee to Human Resources Committee.
+During the meeting of 23 April 2008, the Board of Directors elected to extend the Committee's tasks to the areas of organizational and human resources development and the definition of guidelines for the appointment of officers in the major subsidiaries.
+It changed the name of the Committee, accordingly, from Remuneration Committee to Human Resources Committee (also the "HR Committee").